Pascal1414/Haskell-Todo/README.md

-# Todo App with Huskell
+# Todo App with Haskell

 ## Run